 My courses utilize a competency-based evaluation system.
-Throughout the semester you will perform self-evaluations of your learning and overall course performance based on provided course competencies.
-You then discuss your evaluation with me and get feedback based on my evaluation of you.
+Throughout the semester you will perform self-evaluations of your learning and overall course performance based on the provided course competencies.
+You will then discuss your evaluation with me and get feedback based on my own observations and evaluation of your learning.
 The overall evaluation process is not grade-based.
 Learning is not quantified by the accumulation of points on assignments.
 A final course grade is determined based on the competency-based on your self-evaluations with instructor feedback.

 This document explains the course competencies and how to use them as the basis for a critical self-evaluation.
 Determining grades from self-evaluations is briefly discussed in the course syllabus and will be further discussed during class and as part of the self-evaluation process.